Meet The Staff

 Teruki has traveled extensively in Asia, Europe, and American continents for the pursuit of his interest in history, architecture, and fine art.
 He is certified in child brain development at the teaching level.
 He has been awarded the Brazilian Gold Medal of Honor, the Translator’s Certificate in Human Development, Sakura Koro Sho, the Raymundo Veras Medal of Humanity and Science, the Leonardo da Vinci Medal, and the Statuette with Pedestal.
 He is a founding member of the International Academy for Child Brain Development.

-Olivia Fernandes Pelligra, Director of International Affairs, The Institute for the Achievement of Intellectual Excellence
+Olivia Fernandes Pelligra, Director of International Affairs, The Institute for Intellectual Excellence

 Olivia was born in Destero do Melo and grew up in Barbacena, Minas Garais, Brazil.
 She attended a teaching school in Barbacena and received her teaching diploma in 1975.